-Between January and May of the first year of your program (i.e., between your 2nd and 3rd residencies), you should begin to discuss with your supervisor/mentor possible options for your Capstone Project.
+At the end of the first year of the program, between your second and third residencies, you should discuss with your mentor possible options for your Capstone Project and present them to the Program Director for approval.

-As part of your project, you will complete a critical essay of 5,000 words engaging in theological reflection on the project, bringing what you're learned in the MALTS program to bear on the project as a whole.
-The shape and form of your particular project will develop out of discussion with your Workplace Immersion supervisor/mentor who will then be your supervisor for the project, aided by the Director of the MALTS program.
+As part of your project, you will complete a critical essay of 5,000 words engaging in theological reflection on the project, bringing what you've learned in the MALTS program to bear on the project.

+The shape and form of your project will develop out of discussion with your mentor and the Director of the MALTS program.
 It is expected that implementation of your project in your workplace would be possible, even if such implementation is not pursued during your time in the MALTS program.